About Execution Policies

 A command to change an execution policy can succeed but still not change the effective execution policy.

 For example, a command that sets the execution policy for the local computer can succeed but be overridden by the execution policy for the current user.

-To remove the execution policy for a particular scope, set the value of the value of the execution policy to Undefined.
+To remove the execution policy for a particular scope, set the execution policy to Undefined.

-For example, to remove the execution policy for all the users of the local computer, type:
+For example, to remove the execution policy for all the users of the local computer:

-If no execution policy is set in any scope, the effective execution policy is Restricted, which is the default.
+If no execution policy is set in any scope, the effective execution policy is Restricted, which is the default for Windows clients.

-To set the execution policy for a new session, start Windows PowerShell at the command line (such as Cmd.exe or Windows PowerShell), and then use the ExecutionPolicy parameter of powershell.exe to set the execution policy.
+To set the execution policy for a new session, start PowerShell at the command line, such as cmd.exe or from PowerShell, and then use the ExecutionPolicy parameter of powershell.exe to set the execution policy.

 powershell.exe -ExecutionPolicy AllSigned

 During the session, the execution policy that is set for the session takes precedence over an execution policy that is set in the registry for the local computer or current user.
-However, it does not take precedence over the execution policy set by using a Group Policy setting (discussed below).
+However, it doesn't take precedence over the execution policy set by using a Group Policy.